-The MNCFN Strategic Plan is more than a vision of long-term success for us to rally around, more than an assessments of the challenges and opportunities, and more than a prioritized set of implementation actions.
+The MCFN Strategic Plan is more than a vision of long-term success for us to rally around, more than an assessment of the challenges and opportunities, and more than a prioritized set of implementation actions.

 Our Strategic Plan is also an essential tool for communicating and marketing – to our membership, and to our potential investors and partners across our Treaty land and territory and beyond – our commitment to make our mission and action priorities happen.
 The allies, collaborators and supporters that we will reach out to and engage, will see clearly how they can participate and share to help achieve our vision and goals.
 The Strategic Plan helps ensure that everyone is on the same level of shared understanding, and is working together in alignment, towards a mutually beneficial direction and goals.